clayoster/sysadmin-cheatsheet/README.md

         for i in /sys/class/scsi_device/*/device/rescan; do echo '- - -' >"$i"; done

+The `sg3_utils` package in RHEL-based distributions provide a command that performs the same function

+        scsi-rescan

 ## Securely wiping a disk with Shred

 The shred command can be used to securely wipe a disk.
 This command should be available on most systems.
 This command will make 3 passes of writing random data to the device, then a single pass of writing 0's to the device to hide the fact that it has been wiped.